k-bosko/k-bosko.github.io/_posts/2020-04-06-Insight-Fellowship-Review.md

 excerpt: "In this post, I sum up my experience with application for the Insight Data Science Fellowship."
 ---

-Somebody posted a question today on a forum about the Insight Fellowship.
+Somebody posted a question today on a forum about the [Insight Fellowship](http://insightfellows.com).
 This prompted me to write about my experience with Insight Data Science.

 I applied to the INSIGHT Data Science in San Francisco three times in 2019, went through 5 interviews and still was rejected.

-Some background about me - I have a PhD in Political Science from non-US university and self-learned Data Science.
+Some background about me - I have a PhD in Political Science from a non-US university and self-learned Data Science.
 I also started to code in Python around February 2019, so I was kind of fresh in my DS skills and was not yet ready for hard technical questions during the interview.

 ## The Target Audience